Petrobras opens administrative investigation into refinery sale

+According to Jean Paul Prates, the deal is being analyzed by Petrobras areas that analyze the company's governance and integrity

-Petrobras opened an administrative investigation to evaluate the sale of the Landulpho Alves Refinery, in November 2021, the state-owned company's president, Jean Paul Prates, reported this Friday (5).
-He reacted to the release of a report from the Comptroller General of the Union (CGU) that pointed out privatization with low price.
+Petrobras opened an administrative investigation to evaluate the sale of the Landulpho Alves Refinery, in November 2021, the president of the state-owned company, Jean Paul Prates, reported this Friday (5.Jan.2024).
+He spoke after the release of a report from the CGU (Comptroller General of the Union) which pointed to privatization at a low price.

-“Regarding the news that has been published about the sale, by the previous government, of the Landulpho Alves Refinery (RLAM), and having been contacted by several media outlets, I inform you that this issue is under evaluation by Petrobras, in dialogue with the bodies of control”, posted Prates on the X network, formerly Twitter.
+“Regarding the news that has been published about the sale, by the previous government, of the Landulpho Alves Refinery (Rlam), and having been contacted by several media outlets, I inform you that this issue is under evaluation by Petrobras, in dialogue with the bodies of control”, posted Prates on X (formerly Twitter).

-According to Prates, the deal is being analyzed by Petrobras areas that analyze the company's governance and integrity.
-“The legitimacy of external control to supervise Petrobras’ activities is indisputable and necessary, forming part of the governance system that protects the company”, added the president of the state-owned company.
+According to Prates, the deal is being analyzed by areas of Petrobras that analyze the company's governance and integrity.
+“The legitimacy of external control to oversee Petrobras’ activities is indisputable and necessary, forming the governance system that protects the company”wrote the president of the state-owned company.

 In the audit, the CGU criticized the timing chosen for the deal.
-According to the report, the privatization occurred in a “perfect storm” scenario, amid the effects of the Covid-19 pandemic, the weak growth forecast for the Brazilian economy at the time and the low price of oil on the international market at the end of 2021.
+According to the report, privatization occurred in a scenario of “perfect storm”amid the effects of the Covid-19 pandemic, the weak growth forecast for the Brazilian economy at the time and the low price of oil on the international market at the end of 2021.

 Federal police